MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/custom-log-parser.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Cloud App Security enables you to configure a custom parser to match and process the format of your logs so that they can be used for Cloud Discovery.
-Typically you would use a custom parser if the firewall or device is not explicitly supported by Cloud App Security.
+Defender for Cloud Apps enables you to configure a custom parser to match and process the format of your logs so that they can be used for Cloud Discovery.
+Typically you would use a custom parser if the firewall or device is not explicitly supported by Defender for Cloud Apps.
 This can be a CSV parser or a custom key value parser.

 The custom parser enables you to use logs from unsupported firewalls by following this process.

 To configure a custom parser:

-1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), select **Discover** and then **Create snapshot report**.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), select **Discover** and then **Create snapshot report**.

     ![Create new snapshot report.](media/create-new-snapshot-report.png)